nsg21/userincr/README.md

 Turns edit box into a spinbox with user-controllable step function.

-Plugin wraps the box in a <span class="userincr-container"> (unless it is the only child of its parent) and generates a pair of buttons to increment and decrement the value in that box.
-The buttons classes are "userincr-btn-inc" and "userincr-btn-dec".
+Plugin wraps the box in a `<span class="userincr-container">` (unless it is the only child of its parent) and generates a pair of buttons to increment and decrement the value in that box.

 When user enters a string of a form `+x`, `*x`, `/x`, `+x%`, `-x%`, the previous value of the box is increased or multiplied by this amount.
-This also changes the increment step value so that future clicks on the buttons will repeat same operation.
+This also changes the increment step value, so that future clicks on the buttons will repeat same operation.

-The string of form `-x` sets the value of a box to -x, unless the range of the box does not allow negative numbers (see below) -- in this case, it acts as a decrement operation.
+The string of a form `-x` sets the value of the box to -x, unless the range of the box does not allow negative numbers (see below) -- in this case, it acts as a decrement operation.

 Options
 -------